pfsense/docs/source/vpn/android-vpn-compatibility.rst

-The choices that use main mode (anything that isn't labeled "aggressive") likely won't work as the IP of the phone is used as the identifier, no matter what is entered in the phone's GUI, so it would require anonymous PSKs which are only available on pfSense 2.2 and later.
+The choices that use main mode (anything that isn't labeled "aggressive") likely won't work as the IP of the phone is used as the identifier, no matter what is entered in the phone's GUI, so it would require anonymous PSKs which are only available on pfSense software version 2.2 and later.
 Some Android IPsec GUIs may have an option to manually set an identifier.
 If that is present, it can work.

 PSK v1 (AES, xauth, aggressive) works against a 2.0 server when properly configured.
 This combination is reported to work well - see